saatvikshah/loggy/README.md

   - [ ] Use heap for low memory consumption/Use streaming library
   - [ ] Benchmarks(optional)
 - [ ] Checkpoint 4: Stretch goals
-  - [ ] Adding quickcheck testing(how to model strftime/log file inputs)
   - [ ] Pull in remote files
   - [ ] Terminal coloring
     - [ ] Filename prefixing in output